What is Obesity Hypoventilation Syndrome?

 How is OHS diagnosed and what are the available treatment option?

 In order to diagnose OSH, three criteria must be met.
 The first being that a Body Mass Index of 30 or greater which is within obesity range.

-Another criteria is that the condition is not being caused by any other health issue such as drug use, lung disease, Kyphoscoliosis, a nuromuscular disease or a thyroid condition.
+Another criterion is that the condition is not being caused by any other health issue such as drug use, lung disease, Kyphoscoliosis, a neuromuscular disease or a thyroid condition.

 Finally, when tested, CO2 levels must exceed 45mmHg.

 OHS is often treated using several of the same treatment methods that are used when treating OSA.